 Dell Container Storage Modules

-Dell Container Storage Modules (CSM) Operator is a Kubernetes tool for installing and managing Dell’s storage drivers and modules for PowerFlex, PowerScale, PowerStore, PowerMax, and Unity.
+Dell Container Storage Modules (CSM) Operator is a Kubernetes tool for installing and managing Dell’s storage drivers and modules for PowerFlex, PowerScale, PowerStore, PowerMax, Unity and COSI.
 By using Dell CSM Operator, you can simplify the deployment of CSM Modules like Authorization and Replication, aiding your DevOps teams in optimizing Kubernetes workloads with enterprise-grade storage.
 Available as a community operator for Kubernetes and OpenShift, it can be deployed via OperatorHub.io using Operator Lifecycle Manager (OLM).

 The following modules are available for deployment: